near/stakewars-iii/challenges/challenge5_submission.md

 source $HOME/.cargo/env
 ```

 You are all set!
-Now it's time to `nearcore` project from GitHub:
+Now it's time to clone `nearcore` repository from GitHub:

 ```
 git clone https://github.com/near/nearcore